Antonio Bolfo’s NYPD vs Ramarley Graham’s NYPD

 [The photographs] are at turns raw and tender, scary and sweet, and they humanize people on both sides of the badge — those who wear one and those who face them, night after night.

 The photos are definitely amazing (be sure to check out the full set) and certainly humanize the NYPD.
 But I wonder if they do so to the same degree for residents of the housing projects.
 I wonder about the timing of the interview, which is about a project from 2008-2009.
-It’s hard not to see the post as a symbolic response to community outrage, although I realize it’s most likely just an unintended coincidence.
+It’s hard not to see the post as a response to community outrage, although I realize it’s most likely just an unintended coincidence.

 Violence and video in the Occupy movement